hbr-l/polypy/docs/guide.md

 - `timestamp` in `market` websocket message: timestamp of order book generation (aka when order book changed).
 This timestamp is generated and returned by Polymarket.
 If an [order book](#clob-in-polypy-polypyorderbook) is assigned to a [market stream](#market-stream), then this will be handled automatically.
 - `Order.defined_at`: timestamp at which the order object was initialized.
 This is only kept for reference and is not further used in `polypy`, not sent to Polymarket.

+## Datetime
+todo: timezone-awareness (e.g., return values from Polymarket are timezone-aware i.e. get_markets(), vs. input datetime? (where, which functions and methods?))

 ## Streams
 ### Market Stream